clean-code-craft-tcq-1/ms1snippet-c-sembooooo/README.md

 and `FALSE`.

 According to me`validateSOCreadings` and `validateCurrentreadings` are bad names.
-Better names would be a context based such as `IsChangeInSOCReadingsAbrupt()` and `IsChangeInCurrentReadingsAbrupt`
+Better names would be a context based such as `IsSOCReadingsPlausible()` and `IsCurrentReadingsPlausible`